trento-project/docs/guides/manual-installation.md

 ### Install prometheus (Optional)

 [Prometheus](https://prometheus.io/) allows trento to collect metrics from the monitored hosts.
 It is not required to run trento, but it is recommended.
-At the time of this writing, there is no officially supported Prometheus package in SLES 15 SP5.
-However, there are a few options to install it:

 #### Option 1: Use existing installation